abhi-test-org/gatsby-starter-default/README.md

 </h1>
 ick off your project with this default boilerplatehis stin Gatiguration files yht need to get up and running blazing fast withing fastp generator for React.

 _Have anothere specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+You may want to check out our vibrant cction of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start